secretstartups/handbook/customer-success/tam/service-ping-faq/index.html.md

 - As a benefit of having the service ping active, GitLab lets you analyze the users’ activities over time of your GitLab installation.
 - As a benefit of having the service ping active, GitLab provides you with The DevOps Score, which gives you an overview of your entire instance’s adoption of Concurrent DevOps from planning to monitoring.
-- You will get better, more proactive guidance when working with a technical account manager.
+- You will get better, more proactive guidance when working with a Customer Success Manager.
 - You will get insight and advice into how to get the most value out of their investment in GitLab.
 - You get a report that illustrates how they compare against other similar organizations (anonymized), with specific advice and recommendations on how to improve their DevOps processes.